How long does it take to get pregnant after IUD removal?

 You can track your ovulation by the following methods:

-• The easiest way to track ovulation is using ovulation tracking apps like the Femia app.
+• The easiest way to track ovulation is using the ovulation tracking app like the Femia app.
 A chatbot feature will help you monitor your ovulation symptoms, record period days, and provide guidance from medical professionals.

 • You can also use ovulation predictor kits, similar to at-home pregnancy devices.
 They use your urine to check for the hormone that stimulates ovulation.